cbrwx/GAN_image_synthesis/README.md

 During the training loop, the scheduler is updated with the current loss values using schedulerD.step(errD.item()) and schedulerG.step(errG.item()).
 This allows the scheduler to monitor the losses and adjust the learning rates accordingly when necessary.
 By using the learning rate scheduler, the training process can benefit from better convergence and potentially improved results.

+# Fine-Tuning GANs: The Key to High-Quality Results and Stable Training
+Fine-tuning a Generative Adversarial Network (GAN) model is of paramount importance in achieving high-quality results and ensuring the stability of the training process.
+As GANs consist of two separate networks, the generator and the discriminator, carefully balancing their learning rates and other hyperparameters is crucial to avoid undesirable phenomena like mode collapse or vanishing gradients.
+During fine-tuning, slight adjustments are made to the model's architecture, learning rates, or optimization algorithms, allowing the GAN to generate more realistic and diverse samples while maintaining a healthy competition between the generator and the discriminator.
+Furthermore, fine-tuning enables the model to better adapt to specific tasks or domains, such as style transfer or image synthesis, by exploiting the learned representations from pre-trained models.

 # Training Data and Image Preprocessing
 The GAN is trained on a dataset of images organized in a folder structure compatible with the ImageFolder class from the PyTorch torchvision library.
 The images are preprocessed using a series of transformations, including resizing, center cropping, converting to tensors, and normalization.